Anugya-Gogoi/Calculator/README.md

 tkinter module

 ## How to use?
-1. The module tkinter is in-built in Python.
+1. The module tkinter is in-built in Python default.
 2. Open the file python_calc.py in your Python text editor

 ## Contributing